 Thermal Infrared AOD (AOD10)

 Compared to visible and NIR-based techniques, aerosol retrieval in thermal-infrared (TIR) wavelengths offers several advan- tages, such as nighttime observation and enhanced contrast of dust signals over deserts.
-In addition, the infrared spectrum is primarily sensitive to coarse particles (diameter>1 µm), thus providing better dust detection.
+In addition, the infrared spectrum is primarily sensitive to coarse particles (diameter>1 µm), providing better dust detection.
 Split-window techniques have been used to detect dust from passive radiometers by exploiting the distinct negative brightness temperature difference between two neighboring atmospheric window channels (e.g., 10.8 and 12 µm) (Legrand et al., 2001; Lensky and Rosenfeld, 2008).
-Based on this approach, the Dust RGB composite derived from the Spinning Enhanced Visible and InfraRed Imager (SEVIRI) is capable of tracking dust plumes every 15 minutes and mapping the source locations over Central Asia, as demonstrated in Xi (2023).
+Based on this approach, the Dust RGB composite derived from the Spinning Enhanced Visible and InfraRed Imager (SEVIRI) is capable of tracking dust plumes qualitatively every 15 minutes and mapping the source locations over Central Asia, as demonstrated in Xi (2023).

 Hyperspectral infrared spectrometers have offered new potential to infer dust properties, including AOD10 and dust layer height.
 A major challenge in TIR-based retrieval is isolating the aerosol signal from the infrared emissions of the atmosphere and the underlying surface.
 Hence, TIR-based algorithms rely on forward model simulations of TOA radiances or brightness temperatures for a range of atmospheric profiles (e.g., temperature, water vapor), surface properties (e.g., emissivity, tempera- ture), and dust aerosol properties (e.g., AOD10, vertical distribution, size, and refractive index).
 Below we describe four AOD10 products derived from the Infrared Atmospheric Sounding Interferometer (IASI), a Fourier transform spectrometer onboard the European MetOp satellite series that observes the Earth’s radiation spectra from 645 to 2760 cm−1 (3.6–15.5 µm) at a spec- tral resolution of 0.5 cm−1 and a nadir ground resolution of 12 km.
 The four algorithms differ in the retrieval methods, the atmosphere and surface input data, and the dust optical models assumed in forward model calculations, among other factors.